vitamin-caig/zxtune/3rdparty/vgmstream/doc/TXTH.md

 Instead of `subsong_spacing` you can use `subsong_offset` (older alias).

-Mainly for bigfiles with consecutive headers per subsong, set subsong_offset to 0 when done as it affects any reads.
+Mainly for bigfiles with consecutive headers per subsong, set `subsong_offset` to 0 when done as it affects any reads.
 The current subsong number is handled externally by plugins or TXTP.
 ```
 subsong_count = (value)
 subsong_spacing = (value)
 ```

+A experimental field is `subsong_sum = (value)`, that sums all subsong values up to current subsong.
+Mainly meant when offsets are the sum of subsong sizes: if you have a table of sizes at 0x10 for 3 subsongs, each of size 0x1000, then `subsong_sum = @0x10` for first subsong sums 0x0000, 0x1000 for second, 0x2000 for third (can be used later as `start_offset = subsong_sum`).

 #### NAMES
 Sets the name of the stream, most useful when used with subsongs.
 TXTH will read a string at `name_offset`, with `name_size characters`.